-The optimal age to freeze eggs is 32-36, but any woman ages 30-40 should consider egg freezing if they plan to delay a family.
-The number of eggs a woman needs is dependent upon her age, but age is only one predictor and not every 35 year old or 40 year old are the same.
-Therefore, there is not necessarily an absolute upper age; although women less than and equal to 40 will have better success and studies have shown egg freezing is cost effective until age 38
+The ideal age to preserve eggs is 32-36, although any woman between the ages of 30 and 40 should consider egg freezing if they want to postpone having children.
+The quantity of eggs a woman need is determined by her age, but age is only one predictor, and not every 35 or 40 year old is the same.
+As a result, there is no exact upper age; however, women under the age of 40 will have higher success, and studies have indicated that egg freezing is cost effective till the age of 38.

 Will this process remove all of my eggs?

-A woman is born with one to two million immature oocytes (eggs) in her ovaries.
-Every month, a woman’s eggs grow as a cohort, one follicle (immature egg) becomes dominant and eventually ovulates, and the remainder of (non-dominant) follicles are lost through atresia.
-Thus, a woman will lose the majority of her eggs from atresia and not during ovulation.
-By taking IVF medication, the non-dominant follicles are “rescued” and not lost as they would be during atresia, and are collected for cryopreservation through egg retrieval.
-This process “rescues” follicles/eggs that would have otherwise been lost.
+A woman’s ovaries contain one to two million immature oocytes (eggs) at birth.
+Every month, a woman’s eggs grow as a cohort, one follicle (immature egg) becomes dominant and ovulates, and the remaining (non-dominant) follicles are lost due to atresia.
+As a result, a woman will lose the bulk of her eggs due to atresia rather than ovulation.
+Non-dominant follicles are “rescued” and not lost during atresia by using IVF drugs, and are collected for cryopreservation by egg retrieval.
+This procedure “rescues” follicles and eggs that might otherwise be lost.

 How long will I be on medicine before the retrieval?

-To stimulate the ovaries, injectable medications are required for an average of 10 to 12 days.
-While on medication, monitoring via ultrasound will typically be required 4 to 5 times Once stimulated follicles have developed into mature eggs, which usually occurs after two weeks, you will undergo an egg retrieval
+In order to stimulate the ovaries, injectable medicines must be used for 10 to 12 days on average.
+While on medication, ultrasonography monitoring will be required 4 to 5 times per week.
+After the stimulated follicles have matured into mature eggs, which normally takes two weeks, you will have an egg retrieval procedure.

 What is the success rate?

-The success rate depends on the age of the woman and method of egg freezing.
-With younger women and the use of vitrification provide highest success rates.
-Recent research confirms the need to freeze around 12 eggs for women under 36 to have up to 50% chance of having a child later, compared to 7% to 10% for an older group of women with fewer eggs.
-The success rate reduces with age of eggs.
+The success rate is determined by the woman’s age and the kind of egg freezing used.
+The use of vitrification and younger women provide the best success rates.
+Recent research shows the necessity for women under the age of 36 to freeze roughly 12 eggs in order to have up to a 50% chance of having a child later, compared to 7% to 10% for an older group of women with fewer eggs.
+The success rate of eggs decreases with age.

-It not only offers an insurance policy but it is offers some women a chance of conceiving with their own eggs if they do not leave it too late.
+It not only provides insurance, but it also gives some women a chance to conceive with their own eggs if they don’t wait too long.